 Use of Property

 Applicant must prove that the property is currently used as a rental property and that it will continue to be used for long-term rental, not vacation or seasonal rental purposes.
 Alternatively, the applicant must certify that the property will be used for long-term rental once it has been repaired, replaced or reconstructed.
-A loan agreement, deed restriction, covenant or similar enforcement vehicle will be required and will be placed on the property because of an applicant obtaining assistance from HRRP.
+A loan agreement, deed restriction, covenant, or similar enforcement vehicle will be required and will be placed on the property because of an applicant obtaining assistance from HRRP.
 HRRP will monitor the marketing of the rental unit for compliance with applicable federal Fair Housing standards.
 Rent rolls will be evaluated each year for the term of the applicable affordability period, after construction has been completed, to verify that the property has been rented to LMI individuals/households and that rent rates are in compliance with program requirements.

 Property Taxes